rat10/nng/README.md

 The introducing example makes use of a [fragment identification](fragments.md) vocabulary to annotate individual terms on a statement.
 This can be helpful e.g. to faithfully represent Labeled Property Graphs in RDF as it allows to clearly separate e.g. provenance annotations on the whole graph from qualifications of the relation type.

 Fragment identification also comes in handy when [identification semantics](identification.md) need to be disambiguated, e.g. to clarify if an IRI is used to refer to a web resource or to the entity that web resource describes.
 Another possible application is the disambiguation of [graph naming semantics](graphSemantics.md) when using the graph name in a statement, e.g. an annotation to the graph.

+## Configurable Semantics

+RDF standard reification is often used to document "unasserted assertions", that is statements that are to be documented but not endorsed (although that interpretation of the reification vocabulary is not supported by the RDF specification).
+The RDF-star CG report favors a related form of citation, but with stricter semantics.
+The NNG proposal supports both use cases with specific syntactic sugar, see the section on [citation semantics](citationSemantics.md).

+The underlying mechanism of configurable inclusion of [graph literals](graphLiterals.md) can be used for much more elaborate [configurable semantics](configSemantics.md) use cases, e.g. to support closed world semantics on selected parts of the data.

 ## Querying